Biencredible/Design-Patterns/Structural Design Patterns/Decorator/Decorator.md

 One of the ways to overcome these caveats is by using *Aggregation* or *Composition*. instead of *Inheritance*.
 Bothe of the alternatives work almost the same way: one object has areference to another and delegates it some work, wheras with inheritance, the object itself is able to do that work, inheriting the behavior from its superclass.
+With this new approach you can easily the linked "helper" object with another, changing the behavior of the container at runtime.
+An object can use the behavior of various classes, having references to multiple objects and delegating them all kind of work.

 # Components:
+* Component: Declares common interface for both wrappers and wrapped objects.
+* Concrete Component: is a class of objects being wrapped.
+It defines the basic behavior, which can be altered by decorators.
+* Base Decorator: has a field for referencing a wrapped object.
+The field's type should be declared as the component interface so it can contain both concrete components and decorators.
+The base decorator delegates all operattons to the wrapped object.
+* Concrete Decorators: defines extra behaviors that can be added to components dynamically.
+Concrete decorators override methods of the base decorators and execute their behavior either before or after calling the parent method.
+* Client: can wrap components in multiple layers of decorators, as long as it works with all objects via the component interface.

 # Pros & Cons
 ## Pros: